amark-india/eventspotter/README.md

  candidates are case insensitive matches of tokens with entries

 ###Disambiguation
-for each candidate in candidates
+for each candidate in candidates:

 	if candidate doesn''t start with capital letter and first char is not a digit then continue to next candidate
 	end if